duleorlovic/aws_tips/README.md

 in turn.
 Another is LOR least outstanding requests, next instance is the instance with the lowest number of pending/unfinished requests.
-Can not be used with "Slow start duration" ex 30 seconds newly created instances receives 1, than 2, then 3 requests (not a bunch of them in first second).
+Can not be used with "Slow start duration" ex 30 seconds newly created instances receives 1, than 2, then 3 requests (not a bunch of them in first second) Slow start mode is defined on Target Group.
 For apps that store session info locally, you can enable Sticky Sessions so ALB will send to the same target (it can generate inbalanced load).
 Application
 based: Cookie name is AWSALBAPP (or custom cookie when target generate the